sunriseJS/sunriseJS.github.io/controls.md

 ```javascript
 sr.controls.isKeyPressed('a');
 ```
-returns true if 'a' is pressed.
+Returns true if 'a' is pressed.

 or:
 ```javascript
 sr.controls.isKeyPressed('a','shift');
 ```
-returns true if 'a' is pressed together with the shift key,
+Returns true if 'a' is pressed together with the shift key.

 You like KeyCodes?
 Ok, no problem.
 Its even posible to put in KeyCodes!
 ```javascript
 sr.controls.isKeyPressed('87','a');
 ```
+Returns true if 'w' is pressed together with 'a'.